Lund-Org/discord-bot-v2/README.md

 - BIRTHDAY : The channel where the birthday wish will be done
 - MEME : The meme channel we are monitoring to check the messages
 - SHOP : The shop channel for the gacha where the threads are created
-- FOOTBALL : The sport channel to warn for football events
-- NBA : The sport channel to warn for NBA events
-- MOTORSPORT : The sport channel to warn for motorsport events

 To enable the developper mode in your settings, then right click on the channel and copy the id